fearghalreilly/giphy-finder/README.md

 - The ability to Search for gifs
 - Error prompt if string is empty on Search submit
 - A clear button to clear searched gifs
-- Bring selected gif up on a modal
+- Selected gif appear in a modal
-- Add and removed favourite gif
+- Add and remove favourite gifs

 ## Getting Started